 The Tribunal may ask you to give a closing statement at the end of the hearing.
 You should prepare a draft closing statement before your hearing.
 This is an opportunity for you to summarize all the evidence in your favour that has been presented at the hearing.
 You should state why you think there has been a violation of the Code and what remedy is appropriate and why.

-You will probably need to make changes to your draft closing statement based on what happens at the hearing.
+Be prepared to make changes to your draft closing statement based on what happens at the hearing.
 See below for more information about closing statements.

 What Will Happen the Day of the Hearing?

-The Tribunal member will usually begin the hearing by giving his/her name and by asking each party to state their name.
+The Tribunal member will usually begin the hearing by giving their name and by asking each party to state their name.
 If there are any observers in the hearing room, the Tribunal member will usually ask them to introduce themselves.

 Before the hearing gets fully under way, the Tribunal member will take care of any preliminary matters and discuss any details of how the hearing will be conducted.
 This is the time when you can ask for clarification of the hearing process or raise any issues or questions.
-For example, one of your witnesses may not show up.

-If he or she was supposed to testify on the first day of the hearing, but is not present, you should let the Tribunal member know right away as a preliminary matter.
+If one of your witnesses that was supposed to testify on the first day of the hearing is not present, you should let the Tribunal member know right away as a preliminary matter.
 You can ask the Tribunal member for a brief delay so that you can try to contact the witness.

 Before anyone gives testimony at the hearing the Tribunal member will require that person to give a solemn promise to tell only the truth when giving evidence.
 Individuals have the option of swearing on a religious book or item of their choice (called swearing in) or giving a secular solemn promise (called affirmation).